 Most people take part in screening in order to be reassured they are healthy, rather than with the expectation they are not.
 However, screening does not give you a diagnosis.

-The NSU has five screening programmes and one quality improvement programme.
+The NSU has six screening programmes and one quality improvement programme.

 The National Screening Unit's (NSU’s) vision is for ‘high-quality, equitable and accessible national screening programmes’.